bryanyantx/social-project/README.md

 # social-project

 This is a project I made when learning Django.
+Web based application that allows users to create accounts and communicate through posts and comments.
+Tools used: Django, Python, JavaScript, HTML, CSS (Bootstrap).
 Based on a Django tutorial from Udemy.